Political Science Advising Guide

 Justice in your first semester.

 For Political Science majors, please plan to enroll in PSC 130 Introduction to US Government in your first semester.

 Special Programs, Co-ops, Internships

-Our department has a long history of internships with many governmental and non-governmental agencies.
+Our numbers of students in internships was the highest in 2019.
+We have many active internship opportunities with local agencies and offices, and students have successfully applied for federal agencies as well.
 Although completing an internship is not required to receive an undergraduate major in political science, we strongly recommend that students do an internship, either in the Mobile area, nationally, or even internationally.
 Internships are important components of undergraduate education in developing skills and knowledge in your field, as well as training and contacts that can be helpful in career planning and future employment.

 Political Science Highlights

 We have had a long history of placing our graduates in law schools as well as top graduate programs.
 We value student success.
 Our faculty have won a number of awards for excellence in teaching, advising, and service.
 Our faculty are also research active and have supported students' research efforts.
 You will find active student organizations and a welcoming and encouraging environment.